Focus on one web accessibility training topic each month to improve your organization’s web accessibility.

 PDFs and non-HTML documents

 PDFs and non-HTML documents can be difficult for users with assistive technology.
 Plus, they can take a lot of work to make accessible.
-We’ll look at how to navigate this type of content and go over a PDF purge activity for your team.
+We’ll review what makes PDF and non-html documents accessible and alternatives to PDFs.

 Video and audio